 When you think of Scandinavia, you might imagine the forests of Finland, Iceland’s volcanoes, or perhaps the fjords of Norway.
 Or perhaps Aquavit, reindeer, and Vikings?
-Yet, while tech startups might not be among the first things to spring to mind, the Nordic countries have always been known for their innovation and ingenuity.
+Yet, while a tech startup might not be among the first things to spring to mind, the Nordic countries have always been known for their innovative technology and ingenuity.

 Sweden, in particular, has often been viewed as a hub of creativity.
 This wonderful country is home to a number of indispensable creations; from tetra packs and clothing zippers to implantable pacemakers, and of course, IKEA.
 Even the world-famous LEGO has a Nordic origin, with its creators hailing from Denmark.

-This penchant for inventiveness has only increased in recent years, and the Nordic countries are certainly a region to watch if you want to stay up-to-date with the latest and greatest within the tech industry.
+This penchant for inventiveness and innovative technology has only increased in recent years, and the Nordic countries are certainly a region to watch if you want to stay up-to-date with the latest and greatest within the nordic tech industry.

-Here are just a few of these fantastic startups to keep your eye on in the months and years to come.
+Here are just a few of these fantastic nordic tech startups to keep your eye on in the months and years to come.

 Corti uses medical and call data from millions of emergency dispatch calls to detect symptoms of cardiac arrest.
 It analyses not only verbal data, but also details such as breathing patterns, and even the caller’s tone of voice.

-CEO Andreas Cleve is driven by a desire to make a difference to the medical industry.
+CEO Andreas Cleve is driven by a desire to make a difference to the medical industry by using ai in the medical field.
 He points out the absurdity that marketing leverages incredibly powerful AI technology, while life-saving decisions are being made with the help of tech that may not have been updated in decades.